paulber007/AllMyNVDAAddons/NVDAExtensionGlobalPlugin/dev/readme.txt

-This folder contains the latest developpement 's versionsbefore next release version.
+This folder contains the latest developpement 's versions.

 The "changes.html" file contains the history of the add-on.